Herculis2001/UIU_Canteey/README.md

 # UIU_Canteey
-This is the project for Software Engineering Laboratory
+This is a project for Software Engineering Laboratory